Day Eight: ¿Y Si Me Suelto?

 Identity as Process, as Becoming

 Identity is often narrated as stable or cumulative, something we have rather than something we continuously do.
-Sociological and narrative scholars have long challenged this assumption, arguing that identity is formed through ongoing meaning-making, particularly at moments of transition (Giddens, 1991; Bruner, 2004).
+Sociological and narrative scholars have long challenged this assumption, arguing that identity is formed through ongoing sense-making, particularly at moments of transition (Giddens, 1991; Bruner, 2004).
 January 1, framed as a beginning, intensifies this process.

 As I pack, I notice what is absent.
 I leave behind teaching materials.
 I leave behind contingency plans.
 I leave behind symbols of productivity.
 This absence is intentional.
 For decades, my professional identity as an educator within precarious academic labour has required constant preparedness and an outward orientation shaped by what Butler (2004) describes as the demand to render oneself intelligible and viable within institutional norms.
 Packing without these artifacts is a quiet refusal of that script.